MoeMus/TransitWebsite/README.md

 - and **defining URL routes (in core/urls.py) and include them in in backend/urls.py** ✅**July 19, 2024**
 - **Create REACT frontend project to communicate with Django backend using Axios**

 Backend must support login and authentication
 Ability to add, remove courses, and get rid of all courses when semester is over
 Have user table for each user on the website; for every single one of those clear their courses
-Be able to retreieve information about the course, possibly using the frontend with the SFU REST Course API, if the user chooses a course then add it to the backend
+Be able to retrieve information about the course, possibly using the frontend with the SFU REST Course API, if the user chooses a course then add it to the backend
 Calculate travel time for user depending on course start time
 Ability for user to delete their account
 Backend must check for incompatible course times